mhrons/mhrons.github.io/docs/pv_smooth.md

 ### Impact of prediction error

-The prediction error (see Figures 2, 6) exhibits the following dependencies of smoothing performance on the two OLAP dimensions:
+The prediction error (see Figures 2, 6) exhibits the following dependencies of smoothing performance on 2 OLAP dimensions:

 **Smoothed predicted signal**